Ben Roethlisberger: 2010: Third Super Bowl appearance

-2011 season
+2011

 In Week 1 against the Baltimore Ravens, Roethlisberger set career-worsts for turnovers (5) and largest margin of defeat (28) in his first loss against the Ravens since 2006.
 In Week 2 against the Seattle Seahawks, he became the fourth quarterback to reach 70 wins in his first 100 starts, as he threw for 298 yards and did not turn the ball over.
 He took a shot to his right knee in the second quarter, but returned after missing two plays to finish the game.

 In a 23–20 Week 3 win against the Indianapolis Colts, Roethlisberger threw for a career-high 171 yards in the first quarter, turned the ball over three times in the second quarter, then led the Steelers to the 20th fourth quarter comeback of his career, passing Terry Bradshaw for the most in Steelers' history.
 In Week 5 against the Tennessee Titans, Roethlisberger threw five touchdown passes for the second time in his career.
 He earned AFC Offensive Player of the Week honors for the seventh time in his career.
 In Week 7 against the Arizona Cardinals, Roethlisberger set the franchise record for longest pass with a 95-yard touchdown pass to Mike Wallace.
 He finished with 361 yards and 3 touchdowns in his first regular season win over the Cardinals.
 Roethlisberger beat the Tom Brady-led Patriots for the first time in seven years in Week 8, completing 36 of 50 passes for 365 yards and 2 touchdowns.
 He was named AFC Offensive Player of the Week for the eighth time in his career.
 In Week 12 against the Kansas City Chiefs, Roethlisberger's career-best streak of 18 consecutive games with 200+ yards passing came to an end as he finished with 193.
 In Week 13 against the Cincinnati Bengals, Roethlisberger moved past Terry Bradshaw in the Steelers' record books; first for most times sacked, then for most pass completions in team history.